dashjoin/platform/dashjoin-docs/docs/developer-reference.md

 * expression: allows configuring the widget data via JSONata which must evaluate to an array of objects.
 Note that the table is able to display links, images, and lists thereof.
 Please refer to the display widget for information on how the JSON data must be structured.
 If omitted, the widget uses $query(database, query, arguments)
 * properties: a set of key value pairs.
 For every key, an action button with the key used as its label is displayed.
 When the button is pressed, the JSONata expression specified in the value is run
+* perPage: default number of rows to display

 #### aichat